 Start Off Cheap If You Want To Take Risks

 When I started to build a guitar kit, I jumped into a guitar kit project that was well beyond my skill level, leading to several costly mistakes.
-If you’re new to DIY guitar kits, don’t rush into complex builds.
+If youโre new to DIY guitar kits, donโt rush into complex builds.
 Instead, start with a kit that has pre-drilled holes, pre-wired electronics, and minimal customization needed.
-Some kits even come with finished bodies and necks, which is a great way to ease into guitar building without overwhelming yourself.
+Some kits even come with finished bodies and necks, which is a great way to ease in when you build your own guitar and not get overwhelmed.

 Make Sure You Invest In The Proper Tools